 NWP model sea surface temperature and land-sea mask data are used to provide information about possible ice or land presence in the WVCs.
 WVCs with a sea surface temperature below 272.16 K (-1 °C) are assumed to be covered with ice and no wind information is calculated.
 Land presence within each WVC is determined by using the land-sea mask available from the model data.
-The weighted mean value of the land fractions of all model grid points within 80 km of the WVC centre is calculated and if this mean value exceeds a threshold of 0.02, no wind retrieval is performed.
+The weighted mean value of the land fractions of all model grid points within 80 km of the WVC centre is calculated.
+The weight of each grid point scales with $1/r^2$, where r is the distance between the WVC centre and the model grid point.
+If this mean land fraction value exceeds a threshold of 0.02, no wind retrieval is performed.
 Our processing uses stricter limits for ice and land presence than the ESA input product, resulting in less WVCs containing wind data (but of a better quality).